clock menu more-arrow no yes mobile

 Phew's Pies

-This west side Atlanta pizza pop-up from Matthew “Phew” Foster slings handmade pies, including pizzas topped with lemon pepper wet wings and oxtails and ricotta.
+This west side Atlanta pizza pop-up from Matthew “Phew” Foster slings handmade pies, including pizzas topped with lemon pepper wet wings, oxtails and ricotta.
 His signature pizzas, the lemon pepper wet and hot lemon pepper wet, are made using butter sauce, chopped chicken, and mozzarella with wings dotting the center.
-Follow on Instagram for menu updates and pop-up locations.
+Phew’s is opening its first permanent location at Sweet Auburn Curb Market, taking over the now-closed Panbury’s Double Crust Pies location.
+Follow on Instagram for menu updates.

 Slim & Husky's Pizza Beeria